Atharvkote/DSA-Mini-Projects/Rock Paper Scissors/Readme.md

 # Rock-Paper-Scissors Game

+>[!IMPORTANT]
+> - This Mini-Project Explore the following concepts :
+>    - Random Library in Java.
+>    - Scanner Class in Java.
+>    - Conditional Statements.
+>

 ## Description
 This is a simple console-based Rock-Paper-Scissors game implemented in Java.
 The user plays against the computer, and the result of each round is displayed on the console.